 - Are your consumers able to find you via search engines?

-- Does your website offers answers to current questions?
+- Does your website offer answers to current questions?

 - Is your marketing strategy helps your customers?